-From online presentations and on-demand training to live event streaming and employee-generated content, video is starting to transform the way businesses share knowledge and communicate.
+From online presentations and on-demand training to live event streaming and employee-generated content, video is beginning to transform the way businesses share knowledge and communicate.

 Yet as enterprises grapple with the challenges of how to manage video-based learning and communications at scale, universities are already recording tens of thousands of hours of video every semester, and deploying campus-wide video learning solutions overnight.